COMMENT MAGAZINE SUBMISSIONS

 The following principles guide Comment’s editorial judgments and public engagement:

 - Excellence: All content must be original, perceptive, honest, and consequential.
-Generally, we want to attract thinkers with a large vision of history and doers whose decisions discerned in real-time are helping to cultivate the neighbourly economy.
-We do not aim to cultivate a conversation focused primarily on pastoral accompaniment, worthy and needed though that is.
+We want thinkers with a large vision of history and doers whose decisions discerned in real-time are helping to cultivate the neighbourly economy.
+We do not aim to cultivate a conversation focused primarily on pastoral care or direction, worthy and needed though that is.
 We aim rather to host a conversation devoted to recalibration, reflection, and renewal, at both individual and structural levels.

-- Hospitality and Collaboration: Comment delights in embodying a notable generosity of spirit and intellectual hospitality, one that respects participants’ different traditions even as we leverage our commonalities to build a pluralistic approach to the critical issues at hand.
-We will strive to attract a contributing pool that is reflective of the rich diversity of God’s people.
+- Hospitality and Collaboration: Comment delights in embodying generosity of spirit and intellectual hospitality, respecting participants’ different traditions even as we leverage our commonalities to build a pluralistic approach to the critical issues at hand.
+We strive to attract a contributor pool that is reflective of the rich diversity of God’s people.

-- Humility and Discernment: We will reject any tone smacking of Christian triumphalism, and we will discourage historical inevitability.
-We will beware the temptation to read current events—however dramatic—as the confirmation of a particular set of ideological priors.
+- Humility and Discernment: We will reject submissions that indulge in Christian triumphalism, historical inevitability, and/or the temptation to read current events—however dramatic—as the confirmation of a particular set of ideological priors.

-- Hope and Generativity: Comment is fundamentally oriented toward Christian hope, one that trusts in a God who is alive and able to create beauty from ashes.
-We strive to embody this hope in all content, events, and collaborations, in the force of our originality, and in our civic usefulness.
+- Hope and Generativity: Comment is fundamentally oriented toward Christian hope.
+We trust in a God who is alive and able to create beauty from ashes, and we strive to embody this hope in all content, events, and collaborations, in the force of our originality, and in our civic usefulness.

 - In Service to Practitioners: Comment seeks always to bridge the worlds of elite thinker and local doer, and will do what we can to make this content accessible and generative to all those seeking to faithfully fulfill their civic roles and vocations.